 ODA's goal is to respond to pesticide use complaints within 48 hours.
 If an investigation is initiated, it should be completed within 120 days.
 Submit a pesticide complaint form as soon after the incident as possible—or at a maximum within 30 days of the incident—when damage was first noticed.
 Complaints received after the 30-day period will be kept on file, but the department may not pursue action.

-Please return your completed incident complaint form via email, postal mail, or fax.
-For a copy of the investigation file related to your complaint, please send a written request.
+Return your completed Pesticide Incident Complaint Form by email, postal mail, or fax.
+The form also is available in Spanish (Formulario de Notificación de Incidentes de Pesticidas).
+For a copy of the investigation file related to your complaint, please send a written request to:

 Oregon Department of Agriculture

 Salem OR 97301-2532